fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/13a.png)

-All of the varialbes have type <i>any</i>.
+All of the variables have type <i>any</i>.
 Well, it is not that surprising since no one has given those a type.
 There are a couple of ways to fix this, but first thing to consider is why is this accepted and where did the type <i>any</i> come from?

 In TypeScript every untyped variable, for which the type cannot be inferred, becomes implicitly [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any), which is a kind of "wild card" type that can literally stand for <i>whatever possible type</i>.
 This happens quite often when one forgets to type functions.

 The type <i>any</i> can also be explicitly specified as any other type.
 The only difference between these two is how the code looks, the compiler is not affected from the difference.

 However, implicit <i>any</i> and explicit enforcing of the <i>any</i> type onto a variable affects how a programmer sees the code.
-Implicit typings of <i>any</i> are usually considered problematic, since it  is quite often a matter of the coder simply forgotting to assign types (or being too lazy to do that) and because of that not exploiting the full power TypeScript in the code.
+Implicit typings of <i>any</i> are usually considered problematic, since it  is quite often a matter of the coder simply forgetting to assign types (or being too lazy to do that) and because of that not exploiting the full power TypeScript in the code.

 This is why the rule [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny) exists already on compiler level and it is highly recommended to keep it on at all time.
 In the rare cases where you seriously cannot know what the type of a variable is, you should explicitly state it in the code